 Who attended the golf dinner and what has happened to them since?

-Here is everyone known to have been among the over 80 guests at the controversial dinner
+A list of all those known to have been among the 80-plus guests at controversial dinner

-‘You are hounding everybody, so no comment and goodbye,’ said guest Loman Dempsey when contacted.
-Photograph: iStock
+“You are hounding everybody, so no comment and goodbye,” said guest Loman Dempsey when contacted.
+Illustration: iStock

 More than 80 guests attended an Oireachtas Golf Society dinner in the Station House Hotel, Clifden, Co Galway, last Wednesday at a time when Government regulations strictly limited indoor gatherings.
 Here is who was at it: